-In Uganda’s national parks, we find diverse ecosystems that house extensive ranges of biodiversity in the wetlands and we’ll have occasion to snap pictures of countless species of bird and butterflies, elephant and buffalo, as well as to cruise the waters inhabited by the largest hippo population in Africa.
+In Uganda’s national parks, we find diverse ecosystems that house extensive ranges of biodiversity.
+Infact in the wetlands and we’ll have occasion to snap pictures of countless species of bird and butterflies.
+More so elephant and buffalo, as well as to cruise the waters inhabited by the largest hippo population in Africa.

-In the thick, lush forests of the Parc National des Volcans on the slopes of the Virunga Mountain Range in Rwanda, we track a family of mountain gorillas and find about the issues this endangered species faces with poachers before heading to the Genocide Museum in Kigali to learn about the this tragic period of time in the country’s history.
+In the thick, lush forests of the Parc National des Volcans on the slopes of the Virunga Mountain Range in Rwanda, we track a family of mountain gorillas.
+And then find about the issues this endangered species faces with poachers before heading to the Genocide Museum in Kigali to learn about the this tragic period of time in the country’s history.

-Ending our tour with exploration of the island paradise of Zanzibar only adds that bit of extra spice to our adventure.
+Ending our tour with exploration of the island paradise of Zanzibar.
+Obviously it only adds that bit of extra spice to our adventure.
 Regions visited: East Africa Countries visited: Uganda; Rwanda; Kenya and Tanzania.

 Most meals are included (local restaurants and hotels).
 All accommodation, transport, sightseeing and entrance fees for sites noted as ‘visited’ in the detailed itinerary, including 2 gorilla permits.
 Gratuities for driver-guides, restaurant staff, porters.
 Airport transfers for land & air customers and for early arriving/late departing land & air customers who book their extra hotel nights through us.